gradio-app/gradio/guides/getting_started.md

 ### Live Interfaces

-You can make interfaces automatically responsive by setting `live=True` in the interface.
-Now the interface will recalculate as soon as the user input.
+You can make interfaces automatically refresh by setting `live=True` in the interface.
+Now the interface will recalculate as soon as the user input changes.

 {{ code["calculator_live"] }}
 {{ demos["calculator_live"] }}